shannonhlo/pokemon-classification/README.md

 Fun fact: there are currently 898 Pokemon.
 Of those, only 59 are labeled as being **Legendary**.
 Don't know what is a Legendary Pokemon?
 Imagine them as the "Alpha-Chad's" of the Poke-world.

-We thought it would be fun to train a machine to identify these Apex type Pokemon.
-Said another way, what features are most significant in determining whether or not a Pokemon was Legendary?
+We thought it would be fun to train a machine to identify these apex type Pokemon.
+Said another way, what features are most significant in determining whether or not a Pokemon is Legendary?

 ## Methodology